nosvagor/dotfiles/README.md

 > - 🥧 have _zero-sum mentality_ (_winning_ is **not** the goal)
 >
 &nbsp;
-In short (JFK defintely would've used arch, btw):
+In short (JFK definitely would've used arch, btw):
 > _"...we {do these} things **not** because they are easy, but **because they are hard**_,"<br>
 >
 > &emsp;&emsp;_"because that goal will serve to **organize** and **measure** the best of our energies and skills_,"<br>